r-pufky/docs/troubleshooting-pc.md

 you a good jump-off point for quickly debugging the issue.
 Gaming?
 Maybe start with power/connections/airflow.
 BSOD's?
 What does the screen infer?

+Basic utilities to monitor system include [HWinfo][11] and [HWmonitor][4].
+Both of these provide monitoring and logging for many computer components.

 ### Memory
 Setup [memtest86][5] on a USB drive and set it to run the standard tests.
 Faulty memory will be apparent either immediately, or within a few minutes.
 In most